ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Timestamp: [19:37](https://youtu.be/YB8o_5qjNBc?t=1176)**

-**Mikhail Kalinin**: Working on an update to v0.8 spec, we're almost there, but SSE part is still in progress.
+**Mikhail Kalinin**: Working on an update to v0.8 spec, we're almost there, but SSZ part is still in progress.

 We started to work on a slot clock mechanism.
 We have a PR so far with basic implementation of that proposal.

 We have started a small research to investigate into attestation aggregation strategies.
 The goal is to evaluate an approach that doesn't involve building additional overlays.
   * [Add draft spec for plaintext key exchange protocol #186](https://github.com/libp2p/specs/pull/186)

-Working on minimal libp2p or JVMs.
+Working on minimal libp2p in JVM.

 Worked on multistream implementation recently.